I’ll never be pregnant.

-I‘LL NEVER BE PREGNANT.
 I don’t pretend to understand the complexity of emotions that occurs after a female gives birth.
-While times are rightly changing, the majority of personal trainers are still male and clients are still female.
+While times are rightly changing, the majority of personal trainers are still male, and the majority of clients are still female.
 That’s why I, as a male, decided to write this article.

-It’s important for all coaches to understand how to speak to and train a new Mom.
+It’s important for all coaches to understand how to speak to and train a new mom.
 Any trainer in the industry for more than a couple years will have a client who gives birth.
-From a business standpoint, showing an expertise in post pregnancy workout instruction will make you indispensable.
+From a business standpoint, showing an expertise in postpartum workout instruction will make you indispensable.

-The first and most important point to never forget is that postnatal bodies are beautiful and powerful.
+The first and most important point is that postnatal bodies are beautiful and powerful.
 They’re not flawed or broken.
-As new Mom training expert Jessie Mundell says:

 Your main job is to help your client heal, recover, and get back to being strong in the gym while feeling sexy outside of it.